-During the fiscal year ended October 31, 2018, the Board of Directors held six meetings and took one action by written consent.
-Each of the directors attended 77% or more of the meetings of the Board of Directors and committees on which they served in fiscal 2018.
-Additionally, each director nominee within Proposal No. 1 attended 100% of the meetings of the Board of Directors and committees on which they served in fiscal 2018.
+During the fiscal year ended October 31, 2019, the Board of Directors held seven meetings.
+During fiscal 2019, each director attended 100% of the meetings of the Board of Directors and committees on which they served.
 We do not have a formal policy regarding attendance by members of the Board of Directors at the Annual Meeting of shareholders, but we encourage directors to attend and historically, most have done so.
-All ten of the then current members of the Board of Directors attended the 2018 Annual Meeting of Shareholders.
+All members of the Board of Directors attended the 2019 Annual Meeting of Shareholders.